Rating as of based on a review of services January 6, 2023.

 Now let’s break down each of the main plans.

 1. Simply Free

 This plan offers you a free first state return and free federal return.
 If you need an additional state return where necessary, it will also be covered.
-Before 2015, the free plan was sufficient for most tax situations of pretty much any complexity, even cases that have itemized deductions, losses from a property sale, or capital gains and small business issues.

 - Deduction finder.
 This module prompts you to find and enter all deductions where applicable.
 This ensures that you don’t miss any chance to save.

 - Free phone and email support.
 You will get complimentary email and phone support during tax season.
 Email support is much more readily available than phone support due to the increasing number of customers.

 This package will cost you $29.95 for a federal return filing and $39.95 for every state return.
 The plan comes with support for major IRS forms, which means it can handle all types of complex tax situations, including rental property owners, investors, and small business owners.

 The Classic package contains all the features in the free package, plus:

 - Prior-year comparisons.
 As you file your current year return, TaxSlayer will show you the relevant entries such as deductions, credits, and income from the previous years.
 This allows you to compare and see if you’re accurately filling out the entries in your current year’s filing.